pyca/cryptography/docs/hazmat/backends/interfaces.rst

             support for larger key sizes specified in FIPS 186-3 and are still restricted to only the 1024-bit keys specified in FIPS 186-2.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateKey`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateKey`.

         :raises ValueError: This is raised if the key size is not supported by the backend.

     .. method:: dsa_hash_supported(algorithm)

-        :param algorithm: An instance of a
+        :param algorithm: An instance of
-            :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
-            provider.
+            :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`.

         :returns: ``True`` if the specified ``algorithm`` is supported by this backend, otherwise ``False``.